 MDMA/Ecstasy Effects

-MDMA is usually ingested in pill or capsule form but is occasionally available in powder form, which can be snorted.
-It takes about 15 minutes for the effects to become apparent.
+MDMA is typically ingested in pill or capsule form, but it is also occasionally available in powder form to be snorted.
+Some users take MDMA by “stacking” (taking three or more tablets together) or by “piggy-backing” (taking multiple tablets in quick succession to intensify the effects).
+It takes about 15 minutes for the effects of MDMA to become apparent.
 The drug reaches peak concentration in the blood after about 2 hours.
-It is removed from the body mainly by the liver.
-However, it can take up to 40 hours for ecstasy to be cleared completely from the body.
+The effects of MDMA last 3–6 hours and they can be intensified by combining it with other substances such as marijuana, alcohol, or stimulants.
+MDMA is eliminated from the body mainly by the liver.
+It takes the body up to 40 hours to clear ecstasy completely from the system.

-Once ingested, the drug causes feelings of euphoria, increased sensitivity to touch, intensified senses, increased energy, and feelings of being close and emotionally connected with others.
-The effects of MDMA last 3–6 hours, and can be intensified with other drugs like marijuana, alcohol, or stimulants.
+Once ingested, the drug causes feelings of euphoria, increased sensitivity to stimuli, intensified sensations, increased energy, and feelings of being close and emotionally connected with others.

-Because of its unique effect on emotions, MDMA is sometimes labeled as an empathogen, or a drug that increases emotional empathy.
+Because of its unique effect on emotions, MDMA is sometimes labelled as an empathogen, or a drug that increases emotional empathy.
 MDMA is also widely believed to increase sexual desire and pleasure and is commonly used to intensify sexual experiences.

 MDMA/Ecstasy Availability in the United States

+State and local law enforcement agencies reported increased availability of MDMA in their areas between 2005 and 2009.
+Between 2005 and 2008, the National Forensic Laboratory Information System reported a 76% increase in MDMA drug evidence submissions (samples submitted to laboratories for analysis).
 Data shows that MDMA seizures along the US–Canada border increased by 156% and peaked in 2008.
 Although seizures declined in 2009, they remained higher than 2007 levels.
-Most seizures occur at ports of entry, but seizures between ports of entry have been increasing as smugglers develop new routes and methods of bringing ecstasy into the United States.
+Most seizures occur at ports of entry, but seizures between ports of entry also increased as smugglers developed new routes and methods of bringing ecstasy into the United States.

 What Does MDMA/Ecstasy Look Like?

-MDMA is usually sold as a single-dose tablet, pill, or capsule which is swallowed by mouth.
+In its original form, MDMA is a crystalline powder substance.
+On the street, MDMA is typically sold as a single-dose tablet, pill, or capsule, which is swallowed by mouth.
 Ecstasy tablets are very professional looking and are available in a range of colors and shapes.
 It is common for the tablets to be imprinted with a logo, such as a smiley face, cartoon character, butterfly, or commercial logo like Nike.
 Some of these different designs have come to represent specific formulations of MDMA.

 The typical dose in a single MDMA tablet for recreational use is 50 mg to 150 mg, but this can vary by up to 70-fold in different batches.
-[7] Besides the tablet form, people who use ecstasy sometimes snort it in powder form or swallow it in liquid form.
-In its original form, MDMA is a crystalline powder substance.
+[10] Besides the tablet form, it is also available in powder form.
+People will sometimes snort ecstasy powder or dissolve it in liquid and swallow it.

 Who Uses MDMA/Ecstasy?